Calls and Capabilities: Communicate With Other Components And Peers

-- Bob can send Alice timely updates on information that matters to both of them, such as chat notifications, heartbeats, game moves, or edits on a shared document (although signals are usually more appropriate for this — we’ll talk about them in a later section).
+- Bob can send Alice timely updates on information that matters to both of them, such as presence indicators or notifications of new records on his source chain (although signals are usually more appropriate for these — we’ll talk about them in a later section).

-- Bob can also ask Alice for data from other cells that she’s running and he isn’t — Alice acts as Bob’s bridge between the two DHTs.
+- Bob can also ask Alice for data from other cells that she’s running and he isn’t — Alice acts as a mediator between the two DHTs.

-- Alice and Bob can negotiate an agreement, such as a financial transaction or legal contract, because both of their source chains are ‘frozen’ at the moment of interaction.
+- Alice and Bob can negotiate an agreement using countersigning, such as a financial transaction or legal contract, because both of their source chains are ‘frozen’ at the moment of interaction.

-- Alice can delegate certain tasks to Bob, such as publishing blog posts under her name (see the example below).
+- Alice can give Bob the power to perform certain tasks, such as publishing blog posts under her name (see the example below).
 She can even ‘sub-delegate’ agency that others have delegated to her.

 How to secure functions against unauthorized use

 At first sight, this seems pretty risky.
 Giving your agency away to someone else seems like it should be protected somehow — which it is.